SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/integrating-external-stores/integrating-external-stores.md

 Open the Admin UI on [http://localhost:4985/_admin/db/movies_lister](http://localhost:4985/_admin/db/movies_lister) and make changes to a document.
 Notice that the change is also updated in the external store.

-[//]: # "TODO: Host locally instead of on cloud app."
+[//]: # "TODO: Link to gif.
+It's there in ./img but AuthX ingestion ignores GIFs."
 ![](https://cl.ly/1s2Q0t1i3W2w/export-update.gif)

 ## Importing Attachments